B.1.e. Degree Programs & Projects

-Normally, all students choosing to declare a minor will do so officially by the end of the Add period of the 7th semester of study.
+Normally, all students choosing to declare a minor will do so officially by the end of the second week of classes of the 7th semester of study.

-Minors will consist of four to six courses, at least one of which must be at an advanced level.
+Minors will consist of four to six credits, at least one of which must be at an advanced level.

 Departments and programs may designate configurations of courses that will constitute a minor (or minors) for that department, program, or major.

 Faculty may design interdepartmental minors in those areas of the curriculum in which a major is not offered, subject to approval by the full faculty.

 A course may count toward a student's major or minor, but not toward both.
 A course counted toward one minor may not be counted toward an additional minor.

 The Independent Scholar Program is designed to meet the needs of outstanding students who have clearly defined educational goals that cannot be fulfilled within the framework of a normal departmental or interdisciplinary major.
 Independent Scholars plan their own curricular programs with the assistance of a faculty advisor.
 Independent Scholars cannot propose two majors, but can pursue an independent scholar major and one minor.
 For the 2022-23 academic year, application materials are due to the Curriculum Committee by Monday, October 10, 2022, for fall review; and Monday, February 20, 2023, for spring review.